Add a RAML API Fragment to an API-Specification Project as a Dependency

 The fragments are listed in your projects, but they are not present in your projects.
-Instead, the code editor references them from their online location in Anypoint Exchange.
+Instead, the text editor references them from their online location in Anypoint Exchange.
 Therefore, although you can include them in your specifications and fragments, you cannot edit them.

 If you export your project, the resulting

 .zip file contains the referenced API fragments.
 Whenever someone downloads your project as RAML after it is published to Anypoint Exchange, the resulting

 .zip file again contains the referenced API fragments.